sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 permalink: /it-picture-medium-term.html
 ---

+## IT Picture - Medium Term

 ## Structure to discuss

-quote by War & Peace & IT
+Quote by War & Peace & IT

 We currently think of ourselves as a business in a business - we should not.